mathias-munk/FindYourDesk/Portfolio/SystemDesign.md

   <i>Figure 9.
 M5Stack "lunch" state.</i>
 </p>

 From ‘free’, the chair can also change to the ‘booked’ state, which means that a user has reserved that seat through the website application.
-This initialises a 10-minute timer, allowing the user to get to the seat and scan their U-Card, changing the state of the chair to ‘occupied’:
+This initialises a 10-minute timer, allowing the user to get to the seat and press a button, changing the state of the chair to ‘occupied’.
+If they fail to reach the chair within 10 minutes, the chair state reverts to ‘free’.

 <p align="center">
   <img src="images/Picture_8.png" />
 </p>

 <p align="center">